svetozarv/finance/README.md

 - **login_required:** Ensures routes are only accessible to logged-in users.
 - **lookup:** Looks up stock quotes.
 - **usd:** Formats values as USD.

+## Acknowledgments

+- [CS50](https://cs50.harvard.edu/): For the CS50 library and inspiration.
+- [Flask](https://flask.palletsprojects.com/): For the web framework.

+---